Daohoi123/TiNg-RHtool-image/README.md

 A web-based tool designed to streamline and simplify the use of AI image processing workflows from the runninghub.ai platform.
 -----
 ## Overview
 TiNg RHtool integrates a wide variety of AI image processing functions from runninghub.ai into a single, user-friendly interface.
-Instead of navigating multiple workflows, you can access everything from basic background removal to advanced style transfers and object manipulation in one place.
+Instead of navigating multiple workflows, you can access many things from basic processes to advanced handling processes in one place.
 This tool is built with simple HTML, making it lightweight, fast, and easy to deploy.

 Go to runninghub: [Rungninghub](https://www.runninghub.ai/?inviteCode=223b8be5)